Cigars of the Pharaoh: Synopsis

 Tintin runs out of fuel over India, crashing into the jungle.
-After saving a sick elephant, Tintin discovers Sarcophagus, who has become insane.
-While seeking for help at a nearby village, Sarcophagus attempts to kill Tintin on command by a fakir.
+After saving a sick elephant, Tintin discovers Sarcophagus, who has become insane and thinks he is Pharoh Ramesses II.
+While seeking for help at a nearby village, Sarcophagus gets hypnotized by a fakir who commands him to kill Tintin.
 Tintin then interrogates the poet Zloty, who is visiting the village.
 He reveals that there is an international drug smuggling ring determined to kill Tintin.
-Before he can reveal who the boss is, he is injected with Rajaijah juice, "the poison of madness", by the fakir.
+Before he can reveal who the boss is, he is injected with Rajaijah juice ("the poison of madness") by the fakir, believing that he is Napoleon.
 Meeting the Maharaja of Gaipajama, the two become friends, with the Maharaja revealing that his family has long been fighting a criminal opium-smuggling gang, and in the process his father and brother went mad.

-The fakir appears and Tintin follows him, discovers the drug cartel's hideout.
-After successfully capturing all the members of the gangs (except the fakir), the Thompsons arrive and explain to Tintin that the Cairo police managed to discover the hideout of the drug smugglers in Egypt.
+The fakir appears and Tintin follows him, discovering the drug cartel's hideout.
+While holding a conference, all the members are dressed in purple-coloured Ku-Klux Klan robes.
+After successfully capturing all the members of the gang (except the fakir), the Thompsons arrive and explain to Tintin that the Cairo police managed to discover the hideout of the drug smugglers in Egypt.
 They also realise Tintin is innocent.
-The fakir escapes, and with the masked leader of the conspiracy kidnaps the Maharaja's son.
+The fakir escapes, and with the masked leader of the conspiracy, kidnaps the Maharaja's son.
 Tintin pursues them in a sports car, rescuing the boy and capturing the fakir, while the leader falls into a chasm, seemingly dying.
 Tintin returns to Gaipajama, where his return is celebrated.
 Unwrapping one of the cigars with the mysterious Kih-Oskh symbol, Tintin explains to the Maharaja how opium was smuggled across the world in the cigars.